ZoeMesaros/php-store/README.md

 &#128087; The Vintage Dress &#128087;

-An assignment in PHP to create a sencond hand store management page using a database.
+An assignment in PHP to create a secondhand store management page using a database.

+The project is created following an MVC pattern.